Dowell-Lab/Bidir_Counting_Analysis/README.md

     --tss_1kb_file                 sorted bed file with 500bp region +/- around TSS of all genes (including putatives) (Default in assets of github repo)
     --gene_put_file                sorted bed file of all gene isoforms (Default in assets of github repo) --gene_put_10kbdntm_file       sorted bed file of the termination site of gene isoforms to 10kb downstream (Default in assets of github repo)
-    --gene_count_file              sorted bed file of 5prime truncated genes over which you want to count
+    --gene_count_file              sorted bed file of 5prime truncated genes over which you want to count --gene_order_file              sizes of chromosomes in the order of the gene_put_file (default is in assets of github repo: uses hg38)
 ```
 **WARNING** Including getting the fixed genecounts can take awhile due to using bedtools coverage.